ndriqimlahu/moonlight-tizen/README.md

 Although it remained only a proof-of-concept at that stage, the work was later taken much further by [KyroFrCode](https://github.com/KyroFrCode/moonlight-chrome-tizen), who expanded and transformed it into a **fully installable** Tizen application, simplifying the complex build and compilation process for users.
 However, the application became outdated, lacking new features and still containing several long-standing bugs that affected usability.

 In **September 2023**, I started development on a [fork repository](https://web.archive.org/web/20231101171228/https://github.com/ndriqimlahu/moonlight-chrome-tizen), where I made significant changes, including a **brand-new app logo** and **extensive improvements** focused on delivering a modern, reliable, and user-friendly experience.
-When the [upstream repository](https://github.com/KyroFrCode/moonlight-chrome-tizen) became inactive and was eventually abandoned, I moved all my work to this new dedicated repository as a fresh and **standalone continuation** of that fork, offering a cleaner structure, easier maintenance, and greater flexibility for future development (see [this entry](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Frequently-Asked-Questions#does-this-repository-originate-from-another-fork) in the FAQ section for more details).
+When the [upstream repository](https://github.com/KyroFrCode/moonlight-chrome-tizen) became inactive and was eventually abandoned, I migrated all my work to this new dedicated repository as a fresh and **standalone continuation**, offering a cleaner structure, easier maintenance, and greater flexibility for future development.
+For more details on why this repository decided to be independent and not remain as a fork, see [this FAQ entry](https://github.com/ndriqimlahu/moonlight-tizen/wiki/Frequently-Asked-Questions#why-isnt-this-repository-a-fork-like-the-others).

 Since then, [this repository](https://github.com/ndriqimlahu/moonlight-tizen) has been actively maintained with frequent updates.
 Over time, I have refactored the codebase, updated core libraries, fixed bugs, polished the UI/UX, and introduced many new features and improvements.
 Thanks to more than two years of dedicated work, this has become the **most enhanced and feature-rich Moonlight client** available for Samsung Tizen TVs.